Skip to content

 That was just a button, and yet there are these 4 little light effects present.
 That’s the lesson here.
 Now we just apply it to everything.

-iOS 6 is a little outdated, but it makes a good case study in light behavior.
+iOS 6 is passé for sure, but it makes a good case study in light behavior.

 Here is a pair of iOS 6 settings— “Do Not Disturb” and “Notifications”.
 NBD, right?
 But look how many light effects are going on with them.